 Caffeine is a stimulant found in coffee, tea, chocolate, many soft drinks, high energy drinks, some supplements and medications, including some diet pills, antihistamines and decongestants.
-Excessive amounts of caffeine can cause an increase in seizures in some people with epilepsy.
-In addition, caffeine may interfere with antiepileptic medications, and affect sleep patterns.
+Some people with epilepsy report that excessive amounts of caffeine can cause an increase in their seizures.
+In addition, caffeine may reduce the effectiveness of some antiseizure medications, and disrupt sleep.

 Guarana is a natural caffeine source and a stimulant.
 It is a common ingredient in high energy drinks and herbal ‘weight loss’ teas and can combine with adrenaline to produce an even stronger stimulant effect.

-There are chemicals in grapefruit that can interfere with the way the body absorbs and breaks down (metabolises) certain medications, increasing or decreasing its levels in the bloodstream.
+Grapefruit can interfere with the way the body absorbs and breaks down (metabolises) certain medications, increasing or decreasing its levels in the bloodstream.
 One of these medications is Tegretol (carbamazepine).
-Avoid grapefruit or Seville oranges if you are on this medication.
+Avoid grapefruit or Seville oranges at all times if you taking this medication.

 Get Enough Sleep

-People with epilepsy do not need an excessive amount of sleep.
+People with epilepsy should not need an excessive amount of sleep.
 Constant tiredness and sleepiness may be a sign that medications may need adjusting.
-If you suffer from sleeplessness or overtiredness, discuss this with your doctor.
+If you suffer from sleeplessness, excessive daytime sleepiness or over-tiredness, discuss this with your doctor.

 To deal with stress more effectively, think about what stresses you and how you react to it.
 Try to: